PREAMBLE AND SUMMARY

 1.1.1.
 Energy policy

-Energy policy is, within the Federal Government, the responsibility of the Federal Ministry for Economic Affairs and Energy (Bundesministerium für Wirtschaft und Energie (BMWi)).
-The Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (Bundesministerium für Umwelt, Naturschutz und nukleare Sicherheit (BMU)) is responsible for environmental policy within the Federal Government.
+Within the German Federal Government, energy policy is the responsibility of the Federal Ministry for Economic Affairs and Energy (Bundesministerium für Wirtschaft und Energie (BMWi)).
+The Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (Bundesministerium für Umwelt, Naturschutz und nukleare Sicherheit (BMU)) is responsible for environmental policy, including nuclear safety and radiation protection.

 The major aim of the German energy policy is an affordable, secure and environmentally friendly energy supply.
-This aim shall be reached through the ongoing energy transition, where it is planned to produce energy on a sustainable basis and to maintain one of the most energy efficient and environmentally compatible economies in the world.
+This aim shall be reached through the ongoing energy transition, which plans to produce energy on a sustainable basis and to maintain one of the most energy efficient, safe and environmentally compatible economies in the world.
 The energy transition includes the following steps:

 The last German nuclear power plant (NPP) will be taken off-grid by the end of 2022.

-A greater share of renewable energy shall be used — according to the energy concept, 60% of the energy supply and 80% of electricity should be generated by renewables by 2050.
+A greater share of renewable energy shall be used – according to the Renewable Energy Sources Act adopted by the Federal Government in 2021 – 65 % of the energy supply should be generated by renewables by 2030.

 Germany shall become less dependent on oil and gas imports.